giminni/docker-grav/README.md

 There are a couple of local bash scripts to create, run and delete a container:

 * `grav-build.sh` is used for building a container
+* `grav-core.sh` is used to set and get the grav core packages locally
 * `grav-run.sh` is used for running a container
 * `grav-shell.sh` is used for accessing the command line inside a container
-* `grav-purge.sh` is used for deleting all cached data, container and image artefacts.
+* `grav-purge.sh` is used for deleting all docker cached data, container and image artefacts.

 ## Configuring a container from the command line